SrushithR/Poll-trial/documentation/docs/index.md

 ## Creating Poll and Candidates

+Run `amplify status` to see that the API is now under `Update` status

+!!! tip
+    You can compile the GraphQL schema for any errors using the `amplify gql compile` command and view the compiled schema ouptput in `backend/api/<api-name>/build/schema.graphql` file

-Run `amplify status` to see that the API is now under `Update` status Run `amplify push` to push the latest changes to AWS cloud and select the appropriate options as below:
+Run `amplify push` to push the latest changes to AWS cloud and select the appropriate options as below:

 ```